jgumoes/time-based-event-service-specification/readme.md

  Another benefit of this specification is that, when combined with a publisher/subscriber protocol, it could allow for simplified synchronised alarms across a number of devices that each have their own widely-different time-based requirements.

+ I should point out that there is a good reason why I'm targeting BLE instead of WiFi: my router does not play nicely with smart devices.
+The failure pattern is as follows:
+  1. The router gets overwhelmed by the number of connected devices and temporarily reverts its credentials back to the factory defaults
+  2.  the smart device only holds one set of credentials so it can no longer connect to the router
+  3.  the smart device gives up trying to connect
+  4.  the router is now connected to fewer devices, and, feeling less overwhelmed, it changes its credentials back to the user-defined ones
+  5.  the smart device doesn't bother trying to connect after long periods of time, it just stays disconnected

+Obviously you can program a device to hold multiple WiFi credentials, or when the re-connect threshold is reached increase to re-attempt interval to an hour instead of stopping any further attempts.
+However, this will result in more WiFi connections for the router, it will be constantly overwhelmed and the connections will be unstable.
+It would be far better to have devices over a BLE mesh network, with the smartphone acting as an entry point.
+It's worth point out, though, that the implementation can be communication-agnostic.
+The same source code could be used for WiFi or Thread, or ZigBee, etc.

 # Overview / Theory of Operation

 It's probably best to think of this service as relational key-value stores: